simonemarawa/Sentiment-Analysis/README.md

 # Sentiment-Analysis

-This project aims to analyze the sentiment of user reviews on the Spotify platform using three popular natural language processing libraries:
+This project aims to analyze the sentiment of user reviews on the Spotify platform.

+I will use three popular natural language processing libraries:

 - Vader
 - Flair